ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The term Origin is to be interpreted as described in Section 7 of {{WEB-ORIGIN}}.

-This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}}
+This document uses the terms List, Item and Integer from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}}
-to specify syntax and parsing: List, Item and Integer together with the concept of bare item.
+to specify syntax and parsing, along with the concept of "bare item".

 The fields defined in this document are collectively named "RateLimit fields".